Amir Genosar — President and CEO

 Amir is a father to four strong young women with whom he loves exploring the outdoors including hiking, backpacking, camping, skiing, surfing, long road trips, and other world class adventures.

-Jeff is a hands-on executive leader with 30 years of experience in Medical Device Design, Development, Manufacturing, Quality, Regulatory and Program Management.
-Jeff has expertise in both the implementation of the processes needed to commercialize novel medical products, such as Design Controls (CFR 820), Manufacturing (ISO 9001), and Quality/Regulatory (ISO 13485) systems, as well as customized manufacturing processes and equipment needed for high quality medical manufacturing.
-Jeff drives product success using market-based development, i.e., developing products based on a clear understanding of market / customer needs.
-Jeff has led the development and implementation of numerous medical product lines, including pre-filled drug delivery devices, automated syringe filling, therapeutic apheresis, angioplasty catheters, and blood oxygenators.
-Jeff is named in 12 patents and 1 provisional patent.
-Jeff has a BS of Mechanical Engineering from the University of California, Berkeley, and a Masters of Engineering Management from the University of Colorado, Boulder.
+Greg is an experienced entrepreneur, business executive and product development leader with over 30 years’ experience.
+Greg led Syncroness (a leading product development firm in the Medical Device and Aerospace market) to being on the INC 5000 list over 7 consecutive years.
+Greg has expertise in leading teams in process development and methodologies needed to commercialize novel medical products, such as Design Controls (CFR 820), Manufacturing (ISO 9001), and Quality/Regulatory (ISO 13485) systems, as well as customized manufacturing processes and equipment needed for high quality medical manufacturing.
+Greg drives product success using market-based development, i.e., developing products based on a clear understanding of market and customer needs.

 Joe Schroeter — VP of Corporate Development

 Joe has more than 20 years’ experience growing tech companies in a variety of C-suite roles.
 He has helped companies scale in grow healthy businesses and organizations in tech and healthcare.
+Joe led CQG to create a profitable strategy and develop a suite of SaaS products to give traders an edge.
+CQG built a platform where more than 18,000 traders, banks, commercial users, trading firms and other software vendors could access our software, data and trading APIs, and analytics as they needed.
 He has a passion for creating cultures that are capable to deliver on any challenge.
-Joe enjoys climbing, skiing, mountain biking, learning how new technologies can improve our lives and going on a variety of outdoor adventures.

 Dr. Arik Eisenkraft — Medical Director